alimelad/policy_engile_cali_v2/docs/README_VAT.md

 - Entity = household throughout; we exclude AGI < 0 households.
 - MFJ vs Single derived from household spouse presence (has_spouse / spouse_present / head_spouse_count) and HOH eligibility; we treat MFJ-only as “Married.”
-- We calibrate household weights to ACS/DOF 2023 by status × size buckets, then scale to 14.8M total households for 2024.
+- Household weights are uniformly deflated by 11% in Step 01 to align overall size with external controls.
 - Grouping = equivalized income (AGI / household size) for deciles; includes Top 5% and Top 1% by the weighted distribution.
-- Phase-out bands sourced centrally from code (vat_rebate.py) and echoed here via Step 03 outputs.
+- Phase-out bands are defined centrally in code (vat_rebate.py) and echoed here via Step 03 outputs.

+Weighting note: Step 01 applied a uniform deflator of 0.89 to household weights (total 16,215,270 → 14,431,592).